shadow-1310/obsedian_notes/3-Longest Substring Without Repeating Characters.md

 - after each iteration count length of current sequence by `right - left + 1` and compare it with `max_count`, if found more update `max_count`
 #### mistakes
 - put the breaking condition of encountering previously seen character as index >= left instead left > index
+- don't forget to add the current char to seen map
 #### code snippet
 ```python